2020 Pakistan Super League players draft

-The players draft for the 2020 Pakistan Super League took place at National Cricket Academy, Lahore on 6 December 2019.
-The first round took place on 3 November 2019 to determine pick order.
+The player draft for the 2020 Pakistan Super League took place at National Cricket Academy, Lahore on 6 December 2019.
+The first round took place on 3 November 2019 to determine the pick order.
 As this season was scheduled to be held entirely in Pakistan, only the players who were comfortable with playing in Pakistan were included in this draft.

 Background

-The Pakistan Cricket Board (PCB) have announced that the team to have the first pick of the draft will be decided by a street cricket game called Pugam on 3 November 2019.
+The Pakistan Cricket Board (PCB) announced that the team to have the first pick of the draft will be decided by a street cricket game called Pugam on 3 November 2019.
 It was held at the Gaddafi Stadium in Lahore.
 The rest of the draft was decided by a super computer.

 Transfer

 On 30 November 2019, it was announced that Usman Shinwari was transferred from Kings to Qalandars.

 Retained players

 On 1 December 2019, PSL announced the retention players list with all six teams retaining a total of 45 players from previous season.